simon-weber/gmusicapi/README.md

 ##Porting

 I've seen a lot of excitement about possible ports, especially for mobile and web use.
 If you want to, go for it!

+The current implementation uses the same interface that a web browser does, and a code overview can be found [on the wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).
+Darryl Pogue is working on a more durable implementation by emulating Google's Android app.
+His work is [here](https://github.com/dpogue/Unofficial-Google-Music-API), and may easier to port.

-You'll probably want to ignore anything related to Music Manager, since that's just for uploading.
-Information on uploading is [here](https://github.com/simon-weber/google-music-protocol).
-The [code overview on the wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview) will probably also be useful.
+Either way, you'll probably want to ignore anything related to Music Manager; that's just for uploading.
+If uploading interests you, more information is [here](https://github.com/simon-weber/google-music-protocol).

 Keep in mind that ports are likely to be considered derivative works under the GPL, and, again, be sure to respect Google.

 Lastly, get in touch if you're working on a port.
-I might be able to help out.
+Even if I can't contribute, it's likely I know people who can help.

 ##Notes

-This is a work in progress, so debug logging is enabled by default.
+Debug logging is enabled by default.
-All logging is done to gmusicapi.log in your working directory, and warnings and above are printed to the console.
+All logging is done to gmusicapi.log in your working directory, with warnings and above printed to the console.
-Nothing authentication-related gets logged aside from "logged in" and "logged out" messages.
+Nothing related to authenticated gets logged aside from "logged in" and "logged out" messages.

 - - -